The New England Journal of Medicine May 21, 2009

 Early versus Delayed Invasive Intervention in Acute Coronary Syndromes

-Shamir R. Mehta, Christopher B. Granger, William E. Boden, Philippe Gabriel Steg, et al. for the TIMACS Investigators
+Shamir R. Mehta, Christopher B. Granger, William E. Boden, Philippe Gabriel Steg, Jean-Pierre Bassand, et al. (TIMACS Investigators)

 Bottom Line

-The TIMACS trial demonstrated that an early invasive strategy did not significantly reduce the risk of death, myocardial infarction, or stroke at 6 months compared to a delayed invasive strategy in patients with non-ST-elevation acute coronary syndromes (NSTE-ACS), although it provided a benefit in patients at high risk.
+In patients with acute coronary syndromes, a routine early invasive strategy did not significantly reduce the overall rate of death, myocardial infarction, or stroke compared to a delayed strategy, but it significantly improved outcomes in patients at the highest risk.

 Key Findings